Moscow Narodny Bank Limited: History

 Resolution of the minutes of the meeting of the board of directors of MNB of March 1933: “the bank buys 1000 shares of the Dalbank Harbin bank for 50 thousand dollars in silver”.
 In 1933 the bank took over the Shanghai branch of Dalbank.

-Paris branch of the bank was closed in 1934, branch in Berlin in 1935.
+The Paris branch of the bank was closed in 1934, and the branch in Berlin in 1935.

 The bank worked during the World War II, with its staff gradually depleted.
 There were times when the number of people working there was down to four.
 Communications with many of the bank’s correspondents and clients were disrupted.
 As a result, the bank became little more than a payment agent for Gosbank.
 The balance sheet total during those years remained constant at £1 million.

-By the end of 1948 the capital of the bank increased up to £15.5 million (1945 – £1.5 million).
+By the end of 1948 the capital of the bank increased to £15.5 million (1945 – £1.5 million).

 In May 1950 the Shanghai branch of MNB was closed.

 In 1952 the balance reduced to £6 million.

-In 1956, after the Hungarian revolt, as the Soviet Union feared that its deposits in North American banks would be frozen as a retaliation, it decided to move some of its holdings to the Moscow Narodny Bank Limited.
+In 1956, after the Hungarian revolt, as the Soviet Union feared that its deposits in North American banks would be frozen in retaliation, it decided to move some of its holdings to the Moscow Narodny Bank Limited.
 The British bank would then deposit that money in the U.S. banks.
-There would be no chance of confiscating that money, because it belonged to the British bank and not directly to the Soviets.
+There would be no chance of confiscating that money because it belonged to the British bank and not directly to the Soviets.